snorlax95/Goofy-SQL/README.md

 # Features needed

-* ContentView (Refresh isn’t getting the correct results when new rows are available)

 * export results table as xml/csv

 * make columns expand better, right now everything is uniform but longer entries should be a bit bigger (min/max columns)